Hempcrete: Other

+Hempcrete has a high silica content, which makes it more resistant to biological degradation than other plant products.

-Benefits and Constraints
+Benefits and constraints

 Hempcrete materials are a product of a type of binder and hemp shives size and quality, and the proportions in the mixture can greatly affect its properties and performance.
 The most notable limiting factor with hempcrete is the low mechanical performance.
 Due to low mechanical performance, the material should not be used for load-bearing structures.

 Although it is not known for its strength, hempcrete provides a high vapor permeability that allows for better control of temperature in an indoor environment.
 It can also be used as a filling material in frame structures and be used to make prefabricated panels.
 Altering the density of hempcrete mixtures also affects its use.
 Higher-density hempcrete mixtures are used for floor and roof insulation, while lower-density mixtures are used for indoor insulation and outdoor plasters.

 Hempcrete block walls can be laid without any covering or can be covered with finishing plasters.
 This latter uses the same hempcrete mixture but in different proportions.
-Since hempcrete contains a plant-based compound, walls need to be built with a joint in between the wall and ground to prevent capillary rising of water and runoff, blacks need to be installed above ground level and exterior walls should be protected with sand and plasters to avoid rotting shives.
+Since hempcrete contains a plant-based compound, walls need to be built with a joint in between the wall and ground to prevent capillary rising of water and runoff, blocks need to be installed above ground level and exterior walls should be protected with sand and plasters to avoid rotting shives.